junjiezhujason/aegis/docs/index.md

 ## How to Cite

 Our manuscript is currently under review and instructions will be available soon.
+You can cite our [bioRxiv paper](https://www.biorxiv.org/content/early/2018/10/05/436741).